xraypy/XrayDB/_sources/periodictable.rst.txt

     | `SEES`_              | `SEES (Large)`_        | `SEES (Medium)`_       |
     +----------------------+------------------------+------------------------+

-These periodic tables will look like this:
+These posters will look like this:

 .. image:: _images/xray_table.png
    :width: 75%